ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 ## Client libraries

 The older SDKs consisted of different implementations per programming languages.
-Ark v2 also included a migration to a brand new SDK with a more consistent design across programming languages.
+ARK v2 also included a migration to a brand new SDK with a more consistent design across programming languages.

 Each SDK consist of two libraries:

-1. `{LANG}-client` library used to send and receive payloads to the public API, webhooks or JSON-RPC. (e.g [python-client](https://github.com/ArkEcosystem/python-client))
+1. `{LANG}-client` library used to send and receive payloads to the public API, webhooks or JSON-RPC. (e.g [python-client](https://github.com/ARKEcosystem/python-client))

 2. `{LANG}-crypto` library, which can create, sign and verify transactions.
 It also includes cryptographic functions to validate blocks.